 The endorsement program in middle school education is for students who wish to teach in a middle school.
 Students must be enrolled in the elementary education program and must fulfill the following requirements:

-1. Complete MLED 310, MLED 320, MLED 330, and MLED 340.
+1. Complete MLED 230, MLED 331, and MLED 332.

-2. Complete a student teaching experience at a middle school.
+2. Complete 45 practicum hours in middle school settings.

-3. Complete the course requirements for an elementary education content major in one of the following areas: English (language arts), general science, mathematics, modern languages (French, Portuguese, or Spanish), or social studies.
+3. Complete the course requirements for an elementary education content major in one of the following areas: English (language arts), general science, mathematics, or social studies.

 Health Education